grafana/k6/README.md

 ## Roadmap

-Our team is dedicated to continuously improving k6 and providing the best user experience possible.
-The [k6 public open-source roadmap](https://github.com/orgs/grafana/projects/443/views/1) covers user-oriented features, UX improvements, JavaScript support, and k6 internals that our team will focus on.
-Remember that timeframes and priorities may shift, but we believe it's important to share our vision and allow users to plan accordingly.
+Our team is dedicated to continuously improving and providing the best user experience possible.
+The [public roadmap](https://github.com/orgs/grafana/projects/443/views/1) covers user-oriented features, UX improvements and JavaScript support that our team will focus on.
+Remember that timeframes and priorities may shift, but we believe it's important to share our vision.

-We hope it provides a clear overview of our plans for k6's future development.
-As always, we welcome feedback, corrections, and suggestions to make [this roadmap](https://github.com/orgs/grafana/projects/443/views/1) more comprehensive, accessible, and valuable for the k6 community.
+We hope it provides a clear overview of our plans for future development.
+We welcome feedback, corrections, and suggestions to make it more comprehensive, accessible, and valuable for the community.

 ## Contribute